laminas/laminas-servicemanager-migration/docs/book/v1/intro.md

 # laminas-servicemanager-migration

+## About Rector

+Rector is a PHP tool that you can run on any PHP project to get instant upgrade or automated refactoring.
+It helps with PHP upgrade, framework upgrade and improves your code quality.
+Also it helps with type-coverage and help to get to the latest PHPStan level.

 ## Using with Rector

-To use with rector, you can create the following `rector.php`:
+To use with Rector, you can create the following `rector.php`:

 ```php
 use Laminas\ServiceManager\Migration\Rector\Set\ValueObject\SetList;